analogdevicesinc/ai8x-training/README.md

-# AI8X Model Training and Quantization
+# MAX78000 Model Training and Quantization

-# AI8X Network Loader and RTL Simulation Generator
+# MAX78000 Network Loader and RTL Simulation Generator

-_May 21, 2020_
+_June 3, 2020_

 _Open the `.md` version of this file in a markdown enabled viewer, for example Typora (http://typora.io).
 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet for a description of Markdown.
 A [PDF copy of this file](README.pdf) is available in this repository.
 The GitHub rendering of this document does not show the formulas or the clickable table of contents._

 This software consists of two related projects:
-1. AI8X Model Training and Quantization
+1. MAX78000 Model Training and Quantization
-2. AI8X Network Loader and RTL Simulation Generator
+2. MAX78000 Network Loader and RTL Simulation Generator

 ---